Polynomial interpolation

-In numerical analysis, polynomial interpolation is the interpolation of a given data set by the polynomial of lowest possible degree that passes through the points of the dataset.
+In numerical analysis, polynomial interpolation is the interpolation of a given data set by the polynomial of lowest possible degree that passes through the points in the dataset.

 Given a set of n + 1 data points $(x_0,y_0), \ldots, (x_n,y_n)$, with no two $x_j$ the same, a polynomial function $p(x)=a_0+a_1x+\cdots+a_nx^n$ is said to interpolate the data if $p(x_j)=y_j$ for each $j\in\{0,1,\dotsc,n\}$.

-Two common explicit formulas for this polynomial are the Lagrange polynomials and Newton polynomials.
+There is always a unique such polynomial, commonly given by two explicit formulas, the Lagrange polynomials and Newton polynomials.

 Applications

-Polynomials can be used to approximate complicated curves, for example, the shapes of letters in typography, given a few points.
-A relevant application is the evaluation of the natural logarithm and trigonometric functions: pick a few known data points, create a lookup table, and interpolate between those data points.
-This results in significantly faster computations.
-Polynomial interpolation also forms the basis for algorithms in numerical quadrature and numerical ordinary differential equations and Secure Multi Party Computation, Secret Sharing schemes.
+The original use of interpolation polynomials was to approximate values of important transcendental functions such as natural logarithm and trigonometric functions.
+Starting with a few accurately computed data points, the corresponding interpolation polynomial will approximate the function at an arbitrary nearby point.
+Polynomial interpolation also forms the basis for algorithms in numerical quadrature (Simpson's rule) and numerical ordinary differential equations (multigrid methods).

+In computer graphics, polynomials can be used to approximate complicated plane curves given a few specified points, for example the shapes of letters in typography.
+This is usually done with Bézier curves, which are a simple generalization of interpolation polynomials (having specified tangents as well as specified points).

-Polynomial interpolation is also essential to perform sub-quadratic multiplication and squaring such as Karatsuba multiplication and Toom–Cook multiplication, where an interpolation through points on a polynomial which defines the product yields the product itself.
-For example, given a = f(x) = a0x0 + a1x1 + ... and b = g(x) = b0x0 + b1x1 + ..., the product ab is equivalent to W(x) = f(x)g(x).
-Finding points along W(x) by substituting x for small values in f(x) and g(x) yields points on the curve.
-Interpolation based on those points will yield the terms of W(x) and subsequently the product ab.
-In the case of Karatsuba multiplication this technique is substantially faster than quadratic multiplication, even for modest-sized inputs.
-This is especially true when implemented in parallel hardware.
+In numerical analysis, polynomial interpolation is essential to perform sub-quadratic multiplication and squaring, such as Karatsuba multiplication and Toom–Cook multiplication, where interpolation through points on a product polynomial yields the specific product required.
+For example, given a = f(x) = a0x0 + a1x1 + ··· and b = g(x) = b0x0 + b1x1 + ···, the product ab is a specific value of W(x) = f(x)g(x).
+One may easily find points along W(x) at small values of x, and interpolation based on those points will yield the terms of W(x) and the specific product ab.
+As fomulated in Karatsuba multiplication, this technique is substantially faster than quadratic multiplication, even for modest-sized inputs, especially on parallel hardware.

+In computer science, polynomial interpolation also leads to algorithms for secure multi party computation and secret sharing.